sciZer0/7/v/README.md

 The hypothesis/idea is that

-* when the list of all current Validators are known (Solana's approach), and
+* when the list of all current Validators (possibly anonymous) are known (Solana's approach), and

 * when the list is limited to some number, and

-* when each Validator is appointed to their position (added in the list) by users (Voters) through democratic voting (Competitive Quadratic Voting), and
+* when each Validator is added in the list by users (Voters) through democratic voting (Competitive Quadratic Voting), and

 * when <b>each Validator in the list doesn't need to have any money and put it as the stake</b>, and